vinv1n/NLP2021/README.md

 ## Running

-Active your virtualenv if not active and run `python -m nlp word1 word2`
+Active your virtualenv if not active and run `python -m nlp --wordlist <PATH-TO-WORDLIST> --task <TASK-NUMBER>`

+All the possible command-line options are availabel with `python -m nlp --help`

+## Results

+Results are either dumped into HTML file or logged into stdout or both.
+All results do not have multiple results and those are not dumped into a file